William Ivison Macadam: Military career

 In July 1896 he succeeded Colonel Cranston as brigade-major of the Royal Scots Forth Volunteer Infantry Brigade as their colonel.
-As such he took the battalion to Queen Victoria’s Diamond Jubilee in 1897, where he led them in the procession (they had embarked and were barracked on a ship he chartered from Leith to London, where it remained moored on the Victoria Embankment on the Thames throughout the celebrations).
+As such he took the battalion to Queen Victoria's Diamond Jubilee in 1897, where he led them in the procession.
+They had embarked and were barracked on a ship he chartered from Leith to London, where it remained moored on the Victoria Embankment on the Thames throughout the celebrations.

 He subsequently was appointed colonel in command on the reformation of the brigade as the 1st Lothians.

-In 1902 Colonel Macadam was appointed commander of the Second Scottish Volunteer Coronation Battalion for Edward VII’s coronation.
+In 1902 Colonel Macadam was appointed commander of the Second Scottish Volunteer Coronation Battalion for Edward VII's coronation.
 It was intended that he lead the regiment at the coronation celebrations and he had again chartered a ship to transport the battalion to the coronation in London on the day of his death.
-The coronation had to be postponed the day he was killed on account of the King’s appendicitis emergency.
+The coronation had to be postponed the day he was killed on account of the King's appendicitis emergency.

 Learned societies

 Fellow 1888 of the Royal Society of Edinburgh.
-(Scotland’s National Academy of Science and Letters) to which his father, Stevenson Macadam had also been elected a fellow in 1855 as subsequently was his son Ivison Macadam in 1945.
+(Scotland's National Academy of Science and Letters) to which his father, Stevenson Macadam, had also been elected a fellow in 1855, as subsequently was his son Ivison Macadam in 1945.

-Fellow (President 1899–1901) of the Royal Scottish Society of the Arts, (his late father Dr. Stevenson Macadam was an earlier president 1862–64).
+Fellow (President 1899–1901) of the Royal Scottish Society of the Arts, (his father Stevenson Macadam was an earlier president 1862–64).

 Fellow of the Chemical Society of London.

 Fellow of the Institute of Chemistry.